 PTSD often occurs in combination with a physical injury in a car accident.
 When this happens the personal injury process may be more straightforward and increases your chances of successfully receiving damages for PTSD.
 That being said, you can still pursue benefits on the grounds of PTSD alone.

 You cannot diagnose yourself with PTSD, at least not in the eyes of the law.
 The first expense you will accrue from PTSD is medical bills.
 The reason is that you must see a mental health professional to diagnose your issue, then you will incur costs for treatment.
 This might mean medication and regular trips to a therapist, both of which are costly.

 Lost Wages and PTSD

 Your PTSD might get so severe that you cannot work.
 This effect is especially prevalent for people that work in the driving industry.
-A traumatic car accident might make you terrified of getting in a car again, which will inevitably decrease your earning power.
-You can lose wages in other industries too, as driving and any other activity might trigger your symptoms.
+A traumatic car accident might make you terrified of getting in a car again, decreasing your earning power.
+You can lose wages in other industries, too, as driving and any other activity might trigger your symptoms.